 c) As shown in the chart below, INAPI is headed by the National Director, who is assisted by a group of professional advisors to the National Directorate, mainly in policy areas.
-INAPI has two main business areas: the Trademarks and the Patents Divisions.
+INAPI has two-three main business areas: the Trademarks Division, and the Transfer of Knowledge Division, and the Patents Divisions.
 The latter's structure is composed of the different technical areas of examination and by a group of officials dedicated to guiding users.
 This internal organization allows addressing analysis and examination without neglecting advice and guidance to users of the system, whether they are inventors, universities, research centers or law firms.